canonical/starlark/doc/safety.md

  - `thread.AddSteps`: add the parameter to the step counter.
 If the operation would go over the budget, this method returns an error.
  - `thread.CheckSteps`: check whether adding the parameter to the step counter would return an error.
 This method doesn’t update the step counter.

-When a significant amount of work is done, declare a number of steps proportional to the amount of that work.
-As steps are arbitrary units, the conversion between ‘work’ and steps does not need to be perfectly consistent---a runaway script will use lots of steps in any case.

 Say we have a function which, if present, strips some prefix from a string:

 ```go